piskoviste/pisek/docs/quickstart.md

 pisek init
 ```

-You can either create a task skeleton or choose one of our example task to try out pisek on.
+You can also choose one of our [example tasks](https://github.com/piskoviste/pisek/tree/master/examples)
+to try pisek on.

 ## What a task looks like